 Due to COVID-19, Kansas Healthy Food Initiative staff continue to work remotely.
 To get in touch with us, please email firstname.lastname@example.org and we will respond to you promptly.

 For guidance on Coronavirus (COVID-19) for retailers click here.

-Seeded by the Kansas Health Foundation, the initiative is a partnership among Kansas State University’s Center for Engagement and Community Development, IFF (a community development financial institution) and NetWork Kansas, with strategic guidance provided by The Food Trust.
+Seeded by the Kansas Health Foundation, the initiative is a partnership among K-State Research and Extension, NetWork Kansas, and IFF (a community development financial institution), with strategic guidance provided by The Food Trust.

 Have a potential project in mind?
 Review the KHFI Program Details to get started.